ignaigna/Simpsons-Hit-Run/README.md

 - **Use of Copyrighted Material:** Assets and source code are used strictly for modifications and improvements.
 - **No Commercial Intent:** This project is not sold, monetized, or distributed for profit.
 Donations are not accepted.

-## Suggesting Ports / Contact

-If you want to talk to me or suggest a port you can contact me on [Discord](https://discord.gg/jngRaMK69D).

 ## Issues

 If you encounter issues, please [create an issue](https://github.com/3UR/Simpsons-Hit-Run/issues/new).